dereuromark/cakephp-ajax/docs/Ajax.md

 AJAX = Asynchronous JavaScript and XML (or in this case PHP+JSON)

+Basically: The X in the acronym is actually a variable.
+Common values of X are: XML, JSON, HTML Fragments, Plain Text.

 ## Main concept

 The main concept of this plugin is to make working with AJAX in CakePHP easier and more streamlined.